bootplug/writeups/2020/zh3r0-CTF/writeups.md

 And then this one by looking for the obvious username from the task description `un1v3rsek1ng`: http://galaxy3bhpzxecbywoa2j4tg43muepnhfalars4cce3fcx46qlc6t3id.onion/profile/un1v3rsek1ng

-Found loads of fake pictures because someone sabotaged us :'(.
-Got help from admin and found the right page.
+Found loads of fake pictures because someone sabotaged us :'(, but eventually found the right picture.

 Then figured the pieces of text on the picture was base85, put the pieces together, decoded it and got the flag.